amnezia-vpn/amnezia.org-content/docs/en/instructions/01_auto-install/01_auto-install.md

 # Automatic installation
-## Buy a server if you don't have one

-To create your own VPN, you will need a VPS server.
-For step-by-step instructions on how to purchase a VPS from some popular hosting providers, see [How to Start Your VPN with Amnezia].

-If your connection data has been shared with you in the form of a [file], [text key], or [qr code], you do not need to buy a server, please refer to the relevant instructions .

-> **Minimum system requirements for VPS:** \
-> Operating System - Linux, suitable for Ubuntu 22.04 or Debian 11. \
-> Supported processor architecture - x86-64.\
-> Virtualization - KVM. \
-> Random Access Memory (RAM) - recommended 2 GB, but not less than 1 GB. \
-> Pre-installed software and control panel are not required.

-&nbsp;

-### Install the Amnezia app
+## Install the Amnezia app

-On the first screen, the application will ask for your connection details.
-These are the details of your VPS server.
-Hosting providers will send them to your mail after you buy a VPS.
-In the email you will find
+On the first screen, the application will ask for your connection details, which are your VPS server's data.
+If you don't have a VPS server, refer to the [How to Start Your VPN with Amnezia] instructions, where examples of instructions for purchasing hosting and choosing the necessary settings are collected.
+After purchasing a VPS, hosting providers will send you the server's IP, user name or ID, and password to your email.
+These details look something like this:
+-
 - **IP** : 192.565.ххx.xxx
 - **Username** : root  (or other)
 - **Password or SSH-key** : 2f9legf2...